crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------- | ------------ |
 | Int  | `1`     | 2.2.4+       |

 Number of SMT solvers used in symbolic execution.
+While there is a single symExec worker, N threads may be used to solve SMT queries.
 Only relevant if `symExec` is true.

 ## `symExecTimeout`